Glass Extension Designs for Every Style of Home

-Glass extensions are endlessly popular for all types of houses; they are just as effective for adding a modern twist to a period cottage as they are maximising space and light in a newer terrace or semi.
+Glass extensions come in all kinds of shapes, sizes and designs, making them hugely popular with homeowners of all types of houses – they are just as suitable for adding a modern twist to a period cottage as they are maximising space and light in a newer terrace or semi.

-If you're considering building an extension, a glazed addition will not only add value to a home, but will help in creating a connection between the the interior living space and the garden.
+If you are in the early stages of building an extension, you might like to bear in mind that a glazed addition will not only add value to your home, but it will also help to create a connection between the interior living space and the garden.

-Long gone are the days when a standard PVCu conservatory was the only way to achieve a room with a view outside, thanks to the developments in structural glazing, entire glass rooms can be created as solutions to dark and cramped layouts.
+Long gone are the days when a flimsy uPVC conservatory was the only way to achieve a room with a view outside – thanks to the developments in structural glazing, entire glass rooms can be created as solutions to dark and cramped layouts.

 No matter if your project is a frameless glass box extension or a small lean-to with a glazed roof, we've got loads of ideas and advice from project architects and glazing industry experts to provide a stepping stone to help you achieve a light-filled home.

 The terms 'glass extension' or 'glass box extension' tend to refer to a specific type of home addition which is predominantly glazed.
-While they are more structurally sound than traditional conservatories, orangeries and sunroom ideas are closely related to a completely glazed extension in their design and build.
+They are more structurally sound than traditional conservatories and many sunroom ideas, hence their increasing popularity.

 "A ‘glass box’, has almost no sense of materiality at all," explains Lydia Robinson, founder of Design Storey.
 "These types of extensions are successful in lots of different contexts and are often a favoured approach to extending a listed building as they minimise visual impact on the original building."